DIY Spice Rubs for Father’s Day Gifts

 It’s super simple!!
 All you do is add the amounts into a bowl and toss them together, then funnel the rubs into airtight containers.

-If you want to decorate your spice jars like mine, spray chalkboard paint on the lids, label with a chalk marker, and decorate the jars with washi tape!
+If you want to decorate your spice jars like mine, spray chalkboard paint on the lids, label them with a chalk marker, and decorate the jars with washi tape!

 Such a fun and easy craft for Father’s Day gifts, even the kids can make this gift for Dad.